21 Incredible Benefits of Black Pepper for Skin, Hair and Health

 Black Pepper for Dandruff

-The application of black pepper is an amazing remedy for helping regulate the oil levels on the scalp which is often times the reason behind excessive dandruff on the scalp.
-The mixture of black pepper and yoghurt is very effective in removing all the traces of dandruff that majority of the people tend to complain about.
+Black pepper helps regulate the oil levels on the scalp which is the reason behind excessive dandruff on the scalp.
+The mixture of black pepper and yogurt is very effective in removing all the traces of dandruff.

 What To Do?

-1. Mix 2-3 tablespoons of black pepper powder and some yoghurt to make a smooth paste
+1. Mix 2-3 tablespoons of black pepper powder and some yogurt to make a smooth paste.

-2. Apply this on the hair, from root to the tips making sure that it doesn’t come in contact with the eyes
+2. Apply this on the hair, from the root to the tip, ensuring it doesn’t come in contact with the eyes.

-4. Make sure that you don’t shampoo the same day and let everything seep into the scalp for better moisturisation and rejuvenation
+4. Don’t shampoo the same day, and let everything seep into the scalp for better moisturization and rejuvenation.

 How Often?